benhj/simpletest/README.md

-A extremely simple and lightweight C++ unit testng framework
+A extremely simple and lightweight C++ unit testing framework
 ------------------------------------------------------------

 - Provides a very simple assertion macro for testing simple program logic